ramos-04/SSL-certificates/README.md

 # SSL-certificates
-The repository depicts a process to create a custom root certification authority, using it to sign a self-created SSL server certificate with SAN extension support
+The repository depicts a process to create a custom root certification authority, using it to sign a self-created SSL server certificate with SAN extension support.

 # Why a Root CA
 When we're planning to create SSL certificates using the OpenSSL library, it is very important to create a root CA and get the self-created certificates signed from it.
 Below lies some of the reasons why we must have a root CA -